Guidance on the legislation and governance required when considering the use of PGDs across a PCN

 Where such use of a PGD across a PCN occurs, the PCN should ensure that any agreement is written within a Memorandum of Understanding (MOU), Service Level Agreement (SLA) or similar, agreed to by all PCN member practices and approved by the clinical governance group of the PCN.

-Such agreements may be made on a service by service basis or as a single overarching agreement to cover all combined services where PGD medicines are involved.
+Such agreements may be made on a service-by-service basis or as a single overarching agreement to cover all combined services where PGD medicines are involved.

-Where PCN wide services are being offered, consideration should be given to responsibility for stock ordering, storage and any required transportation of stock and disposal including ensuring compliance with Wholesaler Dealer legislation.
+Where PCN-wide services are being offered, consideration should be given to responsibility for stock ordering, storage and any required transportation of stock and disposal, including ensuring compliance with Wholesaler Dealer legislation.

 Governance arrangements

-In addition to the factors outlined above the MOU/SLA or similar should include aspects such as agreed training requirements, record keeping and incident reporting.
+In addition to the factors outlined above, the MOU/SLA or similar should include aspects such as agreed training requirements, record keeping and incident reporting.
 Any financial aspects and how any practice leaving a PCN is managed should also be considered and included in a MOU/SLA or similar document.

 Example in practice

 All the practices within a PCN wish to develop a single Musculoskeletal Service (MSK) clinic within one of the PCN member practices.
-One of the service’s provisions will be the administration of intra articular injections to patients registered with practices within the PCN.
+One of the service’s provisions will be the administration of intra articular injections to individuals registered with practices within the PCN.

 The clinic is run by a registered physiotherapist employed by one of the member practices on behalf of the whole PCN.

-A MOU, SLA or similar should be in place between the practices detailing the arrangements that have been agreed.
-This should include those points outlined above and state that a registered Health Care Practitioner, authorised and legally able to operate under a PGD within one practice within the PCN, can also operate under that same PGD when managing patients registered with other practices within the PCN for the purpose set out in the MOU/SLA or similar.
+This should include those points outlined above and state that a registered HCP, authorised and legally able to operate under a PGD within one practice within the PCN, can also operate under that same PGD when managing patients registered with other practices within the PCN for the purpose set out in the MOU/SLA or similar.

 Update history